Operations and missions: past and present

 Operation Agile Genie, 1-19 May 1992

 During a period of growing Western tension with Libya after the UN Security Council imposed sanctions designed to induce Libya to surrender suspects in the bombing of a Pan Am airliner over the town of Lockerbie in Scotland in 1988, NATO provided increased AWACS coverage of the Central Mediterranean to monitor air approach routes from the North African littoral.
-NATO AWACS aircraft flew a total of 36 missions with a total of 2,336 flying hours.
+NATO AWACS aircraft flew a total of 36 missions.